 The elder lady shook her head.
 "So we-heard," she said.
 "My dear, give him a little time.
-I have seen many men and is good in him."
+I have seen many men and women-and can't help a fancy that there is good in him."

 "Can the leopard change his spots?" asked Colonel Barrington, with a grim smile.